armBookCodeExamples/Erratum/Chapter1/Readme.md

 ### Code 1.2

-There is an else missing on line 18.
+In the textbook there is an else missing on line 18.
 The code should be as follows:

 <img src="https://github.com/armBookCodeExamples/Erratum/blob/main/Chapter1/Code1-2.png" width="600">